Summary

 Contributing

-The makefile and this document are a work in progress.
+and this document are a work in progress.
 For example not much though has been put into the windows world.
-I would love to hear your suggestions.
-Either through PRs or Bugs here.
+I would love to hear your feeback, please open an issue on GitHub.

 About